nxp-imx/imx-oei/README.md

 Compiling requires an ARM cross-compiler.
 Download and install the required arm-none-eabi toolchain from the [Arm GNU Toolchain Downloads](https://developer.arm.com/downloads/-/arm-gnu-toolchain-downloads) website.
-For example, from the x86_64 Linux hosted cross toolchains AArch32 bare-metal target (arm-none-eabi) section, download the *.xz file to a directory for the tool chain (e.g. tools) and then:
+For example, from the x86_64 Linux hosted cross toolchains AArch32 bare-metal target (arm-none-eabi) section, download the *.xz file to a directory for the tool chain and then:

     tar xvf *.xz

-Set the TOOLS shell variable to the directory the toolchain is installed in.
+Set the CROSS_COMPILE environment variable.
 For example:

-    export TOOLS=~/tools
+    export CROSS_COMPILE="ccache arm-none-eabi-"

 When the toolchain is in a directory like arm-gnu-toolchain-12.3.rel1-x86_64-arm-none-eabi in this *tools* directory.